altipla-consulting/reloader/README.md

 ## Binaries

-Run binaries and restart it everytime the current folder changes:
+Run a binary and restart it everytime the current folder changes:
 ```shell
 reloader run ./cmd/myapp
 ```